Secure your private API access with NetFoundry-- AWS API Gateway example

 Private APIs provide a secure method to invoke APIs via an VPC endpoint.
 API Gateway private integration makes it easier to expose your HTTP/HTTPS resources.
 Applications can integrate with private APIs, so the APIs can send requests to a Network Load Balancer (NLB), or through Application Load Balancer (ALB) or AWS Cloud Map for HTTP APIs.
 Private Integration forwards external traffic sent to APIs to private resources, without exposing the APIs to the internet.

-This tutorial will use the NetFoundry Platform to create network fabric to access a private example API in AWS.
+This article explains how to use the NetFoundry Platform to create a private zero trust overlay to access a private test API in AWS.

 Assumptions: